 Kat Mercer has more than thirty years’ experience in faith formation leadership.
 She has worked with programs for children, youth, families and adults at the congregational, diocesan and provincial level, and is an enthusiastic advocate for intergenerational formation and supporting families in faith formation at home.
 Kat has a passion for the liturgy of the Episcopal church, which is reflected in the worship experiences she creates for children.
 Kat completed the Certificate in Leadership in Lifelong Christian Formation in 2018.
 She currently serves as chaplain at St. Luke’s Nursing Center, a ministry of Grace Episcopal Church in Carthage, MO, where she incorporates Godly Play into her ministry, and provides consultation and support in children’s ministry for congregations.

 Teresa Phares email@example.com

-Teresa lives in Pensacola with her husband, Nick, and their three children.
+Teresa lives in Pensacola FL with her husband, Nick, and their three children.
+She has an MA in Curriculum & Instruction from Spring Arbor University, as well as an MA in Theology from the University of the South.
 She is an active storyteller at St. Christopher’s Episcopal Church, where Nick serves as Associate Rector.
 Teresa has been instrumental in helping to start several new Godly Play programs in the gulf coast region.
 Teresa also works for the Foundation as US Training Operations Manager and Director of Membership.

 Charissa Simmons firstname.lastname@example.org